To mark the end of world breastfeeding week, I am taking a look back at my breastfeeding journey. Here is my story…

 I don’t think things really clicked and got easier until after 4 months, which felt like forever at the time!
 By then, I was also incredibly self conscious about breastfeeding in public because I was finding it so tough to get it right even in the privacy of my own home.
 My answer to this was to express bottles to use whenever I went out anywhere.
 This was a good temporary solution for me as it meant I felt confident going out and socialising and I think if I hadn’t have done that I probably would have been more likely to just give up breastfeeding completely, but it probably did prolong the issues in the longer run.

 I was close to giving up many times but it did finally get easier.
 I was glad I perservered, as I eventually got to experience how natural and easy it can be.
 Looking back, that difficult time seemed such a distant memory and I could see that those few months were such a short period in the scheme of things.

 I ended up extended breastfeeding full term.
 I would call it self-weaning but in reality it wasn’t because my milk dried up after several years.
+Maybe lactation boosting supplements may have helped with this on reflection, I don’t know.
 She easily accepted it though so I guess she was ready, even though it technically wasn’t her choice.

 The bottom line is I did what I felt best at the time, and right for our family.
 And that is exactly what I think others should do too, regardless of what decision that is.